Video Game / Dillon's Rolling Western

 : weird rock monsters called Grocks recently started emerging from the ground to raid the local livestock, and the current defenses are not enough to stop them.
 It's up to the player character, an armadillo ranger named Dillon, to protect villages with towers and hand-to-grock fighting while gathering resources to fortify the village gates, increase the livestock population, and gather money to upgrade towers and weaponry.

-A sequel called Dillon's Rolling Western: The Last Ranger
+The sequel, known as Dillon's Rolling Western: The Last Ranger

 This game provides examples of: